-- g) Where development or site alteration is proposed within 50 metres of a low-constraint karst feature, the proponent may be required to undertake a geotechnical study, EIS, or similar study, which may make recommendations regarding the removal or by-passing of the feature. - h) Where a karst feature is left to function in the landscape, any development or site alteration within the same drainage area of that feature shall be required to undertake a water balance study to ensure that post-development flows to the feature do not exceed pre-development flows, to the greatest extent possible. - All flood control and erosion control measures associated with future development in the Smithville MCP Area shall have regard to the unitary storage and discharge criteria set out in the SWS, unless such criteria have been refined based on the recommendations of an approved EIS or similar study.
+- required to undertake a geotechnical study, EIS, or similar study, which may make recommendations regarding the removal or by-passing of the feature. - h)g) Where a karst feature is left to function in the landscape, any development or site alteration within the same drainage area of that feature shall be required to undertake a water balance study to ensure that post-development flows to the feature do not exceed pre-development flows, to the greatest extent possible. - i)h) Where the proposed development of lands that contain all or part of a karst feature involves the creation of one or more lots: - the karst feature and its associated setback area shall be maintained as a single block; or - ii. where it is not possible to maintain a karst feature and its associated setback area as a single block, any fragmentation of the karste feature and its associated setback area into multiple blocks shall be minimized. - All flood control and erosion control measures associated with future development in the Smithville MCP Area shall have regard to the unitary storage and discharge criteria set out in the SWS, unless such criteria have been refined based on the recommendations of an approved EIS or similar study.